tbelway/immich-podman-quadlets/docs/install/podman-quadlet.md

 Here are some sample rootless quadlet container files that can be placed in /etc/containers/systemd/users/${ID} where ID is the uid of whatever your rootless user is.

+With Immich version 1.106.1 the microservices container no longer has to be separate from the immich server container.
+That being said, in the case where you would prefer to offload to a separate GPU accelerated VM this is still the preferred method.
+The quadlets provided below give a sample of said scenario.
+Feel free to remove the Environment variable that declares the API include and exclude if you prefer just the one container to run both.

 Please note you'll need :z or :Z for selinux enabled hosts.

 If you are doing hardware acceleration with NVIDIA make sure you follow the immich documentation including the appropriate NVIDIA Container Device Interface (https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html) and adding the device (AddDevice=nvidia.com/gpu=0).